-Another consideration with large file systems is the time and memory required to $\underline{fsck(8)}$ the file system after a crash or power interruption.
+Another consideration with large file systems is the time and memory required to fsck(8) the file system after a crash or power interruption.
 One should not put a 120G file system on a system with 32M of RAM and expect it to successfully fsck(8) after a crash.
-A rough guideline is the system should have at least 1M of available memory for every 1G of disk space to successfully fsck(8) after a crash.
-A rough guideline is the system should have at least 1M of available memory for every 1G of disk space to successfully fsck(8) the disk.
+A rough guideline is the system should have at least 1M of available memory for every 1G of disk space to successfully fsck the disk.
 Swap can be used here, but at a very significant performance penalty, so severe that it is usually unacceptable, except in special cases.
-The time required to fsck(8) the disk space that is actually allocated to mounted filesystems.
-Don't forget that if you have multiple disks on the system, they could all end up being fsck(8) ed after a crash at the same time, so they could require more RAM than a single disk.
+The time required to fsck the drive may become a problem as the file system size expands, but you only have to fsck the disk space that is actually allocated to mounted filesystems.
+Don't forget that if you have multiple disks on the system, they could all end up being fsck(8)ed after a crash at the same time, so they could require more RAM than a single disk.